-Mostly Pumpkin Island is about enjoying nature, relaxation and making memories – so spend your days watching the turtles float by under your glass-bottomed kayak, enjoy the sunrise from your SUP (Stand Up Paddle), fish abundantly, walk along the beautiful rock formations at low tide or simply sit around the bonfire under stars sharing stories with other guests.
+Mostly Pumpkin Island is about enjoying nature, relaxation and making memories – so spend your days watching the turtles float by under your glass-bottomed kayak, enjoy the sunrise from your SUP (Stand Up Paddle), fish abundantly, walk along the beautiful rock formations at low tide or simply sit around the bonfire under stars sharing stories.

 It is important to note that doing nothing is considered an activity on Pumpkin Island and our large, comfortable hammocks have been known to keep visitors busy for hours on end…

 Given its small size, most of the activities on Pumpkin Island are easily accessible from the beaches or island shore:

 Swimming and Beach Lounging A safe, sandy beach on the western side of the island is perfect for swimming and beach lounging and also the location of the activities hut with kayaks, stand up paddle boards and life jackets.

 Snorkeling& Scuba Diving The island affords great off-beach snorkeling given the gently sloping beach bottom, clear water, and abundance of colourful fish, sea creatures, and plant-life close to the beach; also perfect for inexperienced or young snorkelers.
 Snorkelling gear available for guests to use.

 Scuba diving the Keppels is possible with two great operators called Keppel Dive and Barry's Dive.

 To contact Keppel Dive visit their website, Facebook page or call.
 Prices for our guests for a double dive with full gear hire comes to $220 per person (minimum 2 people)